TeohHW/Pokemon-TCG-Simulator-React/README.md

 # Pokemon TCG Simulator
-Using React and Vite
+- Personal Project, not intended for any other purposes
+- Framework/Tools: React, Vite
-AI Tools used: Codex
+- AI Tools used: Codex